 Today, Cameron Village has well over 100 stores and dozens of restaurants, including the Flying Biscuit Cafe, boutiques like Genealogy Formals, the world's only two-story Chick-fil-A, Noodles & Company, and more!

 In 1947, after the 158 acres was purchased by developers J.W.
 York and R.A.
 Bryan, the Cameron Village neighborhood began to take form.
 The shopping center in Cameron Village officially opened in 1949 and quickly became the favorite shopping area in all of Raleigh.
 Cameron Village was the first-ever shopping center between Washington D.C. and Atlanta to be built.
 The shopping center is designed as an open-air shopping mall, though it is more boutique than an actual mall.

 By 1950 Cameron Village had 65 stores, a movie theatre, more than 600 homes and apartments, and around 100 business offices.
 Downtown Raleigh began to see a decline in the number of shoppers as its business gravitated towards Cameron Village.
 The location of Cameron Village is very close to North Carolina State University, giving it a great boost of energy and economy from the college.

 Cameron Village Historic District

 The Cameron Village Historic District encompasses 93 buildings and was developed between 1950 and 1955.
 It is considered North Carolina's first planned mixed-use development.
-The Cameron Village shopping center is nearby, and not included in the historic district of the village.
-Raleigh homes for sale in Cameron village are typically priced higher thanks to the history, location, desirability, and great educational institutions in the area.
+The Cameron Village shopping center is nearby, but not included in the historic district of the village.